- What are the physical fitness recommendations for teens?

 - If they prefer to stay home, help time find online classes or videos.

-- Involve your child in planning meals, buying food and helping to prepare meals.
-GIve them some choice and autonomy on what healthy foods they choose.
+- Involve your teen in planning meals, buying food, and helping to prepare meals.
+Give them some choice and autonomy on what healthy foods they choose.

 - Put fruits and vegetables out on the counter instead of junk food.

-Here are some other activities you can do to increase your child’s awareness around fitness and nutrition and to help them become more active and healthy.
+Here are some other activities you can do to increase your teen’s awareness around fitness and nutrition and to help them become more active and healthy.

 - Help them find friends who enjoy the same activities and get them to organize regular training or practice.